 If your bike has been stolen, or you have questions about a citation, call the Denver Police Department in the area in which you reside, or in which your bicycle was stolen (see a precinct map).

-Let us know about damage or debris on the street, ice on paths or trails, or broken or missing signs and signals.
-Report hazardous conditions and problems online, or via mobile app 24/7, to get help with city services.
+Let us know about suggestions, damage or debris on the street, ice on paths or trails, or issues with signs and signals.
+Get in touch online, or via mobile app 24/7, to get help with city services.